Language

 Features

-When enabled, output is wrapped at 76 characters per line following the MIME standard (RFC 2045).
-This format is used in email encoding and PEM certificates.
+Wraps output at 76 characters per line (RFC 2045), the format used by email encoding and PEM certificates.

 Data URL Detection